-24 Faithful {is} he who calls you, who will also do it.
+Faithful {is} the one calling you, who will also do it.

-24 The faithful God {continually} summons all of you {to live like those who completely belong to him.
+The faithful God {continually} summons all of you {to live like those who completely belong to him.
 So, you can be certain that} he will also do {whatever is necessary for you to be able to live like those who completely belong to him}.